bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module2-consuming-data-from-an-api/README.md

 ## Live Lecture Task

-We'll get set up to access both the Twitter and Basilica APIs in our Flask application, using environment variables (facilitated with [Python Decouple](https://github.com/henriquebastos/python-decouple)) to ensure we don't check any secrets into git.
+We'll get set up to access both the Twitter and Basilica APIs in our Flask application, using environment variables (facilitated with [python-dotenv] (https://github.com/theskumar/python-dotenv)) to ensure we don't check any secrets into git.

 ## Assignment